KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 I had the pleasure of spending time at PSH on Halloween.

 ![](2025-recap-images/me-and-mom-for-halloween.jpg)
-Mom and I before the nursing home Halloween party.
+Mom and I before the Halloween party.
 She was wearing a skeleton costume that belonged to my Aunt Judy.
 I joked that I was dressed as a PSH volunteer.

 ![](2025-recap-images/halloween-costume-contest.jpg)
 I judged a Halloween costume contest for the first time.
 It was a tough decision.
 The winning staff costume was "a flock of ostriches."